 The Freedom of the Swiss

-Gibbon, however, developed his intellectual abilities in Lausanne.
-He was there for five years from 1751 to 1756.
-He was interested and fascinated by Switzerland as a unique country and a confederation with a, even then, a different form of government.
-He wrote in French, and his first publication was called Journal de mon voyage dans quelques endroits de la Suisse.
-But the Seven Years’ War (1756-1763) ended Gibbon’s stay in Lausanne.
+He wrote in French.
+His first publication was called Journal de mon voyage dans quelques endroits de la Suisse.
+The Seven Years’ War (1756-1763) ended Gibbon’s stay in Lausanne.